gkeenans/gkeenan.co/src/avgb/2024-04-09-the-meat-grinder.md

 Yeah, that's basically what I said when a colleague approached me to tell the tale of how he came in for his shift that morning, only to discover that he and a number of our other colleagues were unexpectedly witness to a ritual aimed at ridding our store of the spirits hindering our ability to hit our revenue goal.
 Apparently an actual animal carcass was involved...
 Look, all I know for sure is that some employees got upset and complained, there was an internal investigation by Corporate, and eventually that manager was offered another role in a strange state _far away from us_.

 I worked for Apple over a decade ago, during what many current and former employees have described as the end of the Golden Years of Apple Retail.
-That magical era when the company purportedly cared about nothing more than providing a incredible experience to its employees and its customers.
+That magical era when the company purportedly cared about nothing more than providing an incredible experience to its employees and its customers.

 Apple's Credo, given to all retail employees in a little booklet that fit in the back of our lanyards, led with the simple phrase: Enriching lives.
 The first sentence inside that booklet read: "At Apple our most important resource, our soul, is our people."
 I would go on to repeat that phrase verbatim, with no hint of irony, to hundreds of employees.
 The Credo was how I lived for three years, through the good times and the not-so-good times.
 I embodied its words—I infused them into every training session I ran.
 They informed how I made decisions.